thunderbird89/esf/stories/story-knock-knock.md

 HARBINGER's form pulsed.

 > "The Federation has forty-two operational combat vessels in-system.
 Against this force, survival probability is twelve percent.
-However, if we deploy all available Earth assets—the Talons we previously provided to the United States, Portugal, Japan, and other nations—survival probability increases to seventy-three percent."
+However, if we deploy all available Earth assets - the Talons we previously provided to the United States, Portugal, Japan, and other nations - survival probability increases to seventy-three percent."

 > "Seventy-three.
 That's better than twelve, I can tell you that."
 Trump turned to General Allvin.
 "Dave, the Talons.
 How many do we have operational?"